CodingFu/cv/README.md

 #### [*Make sure to check out my profile*](https://www.toptal.com/resume/seva-rybakov)

 ### 2017-present Gigster - Full stack web developer
+Highlights:
-Disrupting car battery delivery business in Miami and Colombia as a part of remote team of the most talented people from all over the globe.
+- Disrupting car battery delivery business in Miami and Colombia as a part of remote team of the most talented people from all over the globe.
 We developed the project from the ground up and successfully launched it!
+- Coursera-like app, both front-end (React+Redux) and back-end (Node.js+Express)

 ## Education
 2006-2008 **Studied Computer Science as High School Student** @ Luceum 2